-Can I be asked to use private insurance for related services costs?
+Can I be asked to use private insurance to cover the cost of related services?

 A school district may ask parents for written consent to bill private or public (Medicaid) insurance for health-related services.
 The parent may decline, or revoke previously provided consent.
 Whether the parent gives consent or not, the student must receive the related services in the IEP.
 Schools may not require parents to enroll in a public benefits or insurance program to receive related services.